MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ---
-title: Using the Setup workspace
+title: Using the Set up workspace
 description: Learn how to use the Setup workspace.
 author: neerajnandwana-msft